chutrunganh/Stock-Trading-Platform/README.md

     You have two options:

-    - **Option 1**: Install PostgreSQL manually via their official website.
+    - **Option 1**: Install PostgreSQL application manually via their official website.

     - **Option 2**: Use our Docker setup to run only the database.
 In this case, you need to comment out our backend and frontend services inside the docker-compose file to run the database only.